Skip to main content

 4 mentions Positive Neutral Negative

-• “Whatever the case may be, the game does manage to actually be funny with its campfire ghost story.”
+• “The game manages to actually be funny with its campfire ghost story.”

-• “A lot of the enemy encounters and combat abilities were also pretty funny.”
+• “A lot of the enemy encounters and combat abilities are pretty funny.”

 • grinding